This page lists the current PhD students. For a list of previous years, see Our PhD Graduates.

 LinkedIn: Samantha Fowler

 Samantha Fowler (she/her) completed a BSc (Psychology; Biology Minor) at the University of Waterloo and a MScCom (Science Communication) at Laurentian University.
 She graduated as Valedictorian of the Faculty of Science University of Waterloo (2019).
-Samantha’s research will examine digital advocacy and rhetoric of disabled role models in STEM (science, technology, engineering, and mathematics).
+Samantha is a PhD student in English, where her research will examine the rhetoric of community building and digital advocacy for disabled persons in STEM (science, technology, engineering, and mathematics).
 Her career experiences focus on equity, diversity, and inclusion within science communication and post-secondary education.

 In addition to her doctoral studies, Samantha is the Disability Inclusion Coordinator at the University of Waterloo, where she supports institutional accessibility and disability community-building initiatives.
-She is a Co-Founder of the STEM With Disabilities social media and advocacy project.
+She is a Co-Executive Director of The Disabled CoLab.

 Aleksander Franiczek